-Change Management Programs
+What Are Change Management Programs?

 Usage and satisfaction among survey respondents

-How Change Management Programs work:
+How Are Change Management Programs Implemented?

-Change Management Programs require managers to:
+Change Management programs require managers to:

-Companies use Change Management Programs to:
+Companies use a Change Management program to:

-- Implement major strategic initiatives to adapt to changes in markets, customer preferences, technologies or the competition's strategic plans
+- Implement major strategic initiatives to adapt to changes in markets, customer preferences, technologies, or the competition’s strategic plans

-- Implement new process initiatives
+- Carry out new process initiatives